bitnami/charts/bitnami/redmine/README.md

 ## Upgrading

+### To 27.0.0

+This major release bumps the PostgreSQL chart version to [14.x.x](https://github.com/bitnami/charts/pull/22750) and MariaDB to [16.x.x](https://github.com/bitnami/charts/pull/23054); no major issues are expected during the upgrade.

 ### To 26.0.0

 This major release bumps the MariaDB version to 11.2.
 No major issues are expected during the upgrade.